benjamin421/thebenjamin/content/research/freeenergyaging.md

 - ***Modulation on endogenous bioelectric networks**
 - Genetic knock-out/knock-in

-I was excited by one area of exploration from Dr. Michael Levin that I came across in a paper where he highlighted different anchors between electrochemical gradients and downstream transcriptional processes.
+I was excited by one area of exploration from [Michael Levin](https://twitter.com/drmichaellevin) that I came across in a paper where he highlighted different anchors between electrochemical gradients and downstream transcriptional processes.

 The path forward I am currently exploring are places where small molecule signals are shown to be causally upstream of histone deacetylation.